Implementation details

 ../_images/partition_size_estimator_graph_2.png

 • The processing of a single partition should at least exceed the CPU time required to schedule the task.
-There is some non-measured overhead (IPC, OS task management) that will make parallelization of short tasks inefficient.
+There is some unmeasured overhead (IPC, OS task management) that will make parallelization of short tasks inefficient.